-The antenna supervisor can be configured through the CFG-HW-ANT\\ configuration items.
-The current configuration of the active antenna supervisor can also be checked by polling the related CFG-HW\ANT\\ configuration items.
+The antenna supervisor can be configured through the CFG-HW-ANT configuration items.
+The current configuration of the antenna supervisor can also be checked by polling the related CFG-HW_ANT configuration items.

 The current active antenna status can be determined by polling the UBX-MON-RF message.
-If an antenna is connected, the initial state after power-up is "Active Antenna OK" in the UBX-MON-RF message in the u-center "Message View".
+If an antenna is connected, the initial state after power-up is "Active Antenna OK" in the u-center UBX-MON-RF view.